toUpperCase78/formula1-datasets/README.md

 **Lights out and away we go for 2022 Season!** Thus, the corresponding dataset that holds the race results will constantly get updated this year, including the sprint race results.

-Plus, for the first time, **qualifying results of this season** will be available.
+Plus, for the first time, dataset for **qualifying results of 2022 season** is available.
 Don't hesitate to check that out!